 - Scholarship and Student Opportunity

 Any vision for the future of Wake Forest Athletics must include a commitment to creating opportunity for deserving students to achieve their dream of becoming a Demon Deacon, regardless of their financial resources.

-We will create a new strength and conditioning facility for our Division I athletes.
+We will create a new sports performance center for our Division I athletes.

 Lessons We CarryBasketball has been my constant companion, since the age of four.
 It filled me with confidence in grade school and drove me to the grand stage of college athletics with bright eyes and big dreams.
 On November 14, 2007, I signed to play for Wake Forest University.
 Basketball was life.
 Over the course of my four years here, I have learned that there is more to life than a round ball and an orange hoop.
 Read more »